flora-pm/flora-server/CONTRIBUTING.md

 (Some of the above packages have incompatible dependencies, so don't try to install them all at once with `cabal install`)

-You will need the [Soufflé datalog engine v2.3](https://github.com/souffle-lang/souffle/releases/tag/2.3)
+* [Soufflé datalog engine v2.3](https://github.com/souffle-lang/souffle/releases/tag/2.3): The datalog engine for package classification
+* `libsodium-1.0.18`: The system library that powers most of the cryptography happening in flora
 * `yarn`: The tool that handles the JavaScript code bases
 * `esbuild`: The tool that handles asset bundling